dubois-ctds/dubois-ctds.github.io/index.md

 # Project Events

+* **Summer 2024**: UC Berkeley Data 6 starts implementing some of the new curriculum.
+Almost ready to share...!
+* **June 2024**: We are excited to welcome LA City College, who will be teaching Data 6 starting this Fall 2024.
+* **June 2024**: We held an in-person curriculum workshop co-located with the National Workshop on Data Science Education at UC Berkeley!
+Please see [our presentation slides](https://docs.google.com/presentation/d/1wU6hVHxOwugU3N49k4ytHgdJ1XXrirn-dpu_wbpaYmk/edit?usp=sharing).
 * **Spring 2024**: Exploratory course offering with UC Merced's Spark Seminar, targeted towards campus freshmen from all disciplines.
 * **Fall 2023**: Initial collaboration and idea design.
 * **Summer 2023**: Pilot set of modules in UC Berkeley's Summmer [Data 6](https://data6.org/su23/).